hyperledger/fabric/docs/source/policies.rst

         sub_policy: "foo",
     }

-This policy will implicity select the sub-groups of ``/Channel``, in this case, ``Application`` and ``Orderer``, and retrieve the policy of name ``foo``, to give the policies ``/Channel/Application/foo`` and ``/Channel/Orderer/foo``.
+This policy will implicitly select the sub-groups of ``/Channel``, in this case, ``Application`` and ``Orderer``, and retrieve the policy of name ``foo``, to give the policies ``/Channel/Application/foo`` and ``/Channel/Orderer/foo``.
 Then, when the policy is evaluated, it will